 Another difficulty: DAC machines process a huge volume of air and, as such, consume a lot of energy.
 The forecasts to reduce this consumption by 75% are long, there is even talk of 2100: however, the new DAC machines under development will already have slightly reduced consumption.

-There are also pros, however: To remove CO2, DAC technology uses less land and water than other negative emissions technologies such as planting forests or storing CO2 in the soil or oceans.
-And this is perhaps why it is gaining more and more support from large companies.
+There are also pros, however: DAC technology uses less land and water to remove CO2 than other negative emissions technologies such as planting forests or storing CO2 in soil or oceans.
+And this is perhaps why it is increasingly gaining the support of large companies.
 Microsoft, for example, included the technology in its emissions-cutting plan last year.

 We look forward

-The urgency to remove CO2 from the atmosphere seems like a huge challenge.
-But not taking action will bring much bigger challenges: more extreme climate and weather conditions, irreversible damage to biodiversity and ecosystems, extinction of species and threats to health, food, water and economic growth.
+The urgency of removing CO2 from the atmosphere seems like an enormous challenge.
+But failure to act will bring much bigger challenges: more extreme climate and weather, irreversible damage to biodiversity and ecosystems, species extinction, and threats to health, food, water and economic growth.